d8corp/watch-state-react/README.md

 }
 ```

-This pattern is useful when you need to track both global state (via `useObservable`) and local component state (via `useState` or props).
+This pattern is useful when you need to track both global state and local component state.

 #### Optimizing Expensive Computations with `useMemo`

-For expensive computations (like array operations) or when returning new objects/arrays, use `useMemo` to avoid unnecessary recalculations.
+For expensive computations or when returning new objects/arrays, use `useMemo` to avoid unnecessary recalculations.

 ```tsx
 import { State } from 'watch-state'